 “Traditionally, the groom’s parents handle the rehearsal dinner and drinks/bar at the reception.
-Lately, we’ve seen the tendency for grooms to be more involved in wedding planning and groom’s parents taking a more active role.”
+Lately, we’ve seen a tendency for grooms to be more involved in wedding planning and the groom’s parents taking a more active role.”

-In response, they decided to give a flat amount of money to each of their sons to use as they saw fit in addition to the planning of the rehearsal dinner.
-Speaking of the rehearsal dinner, most parents of the groom know about this responsibility but where do you begin?
+Melissa and her husband decided to give a flat amount of money to each of their sons to use as they saw fit, in addition to the planning the rehearsal dinner.
+Speaking of the rehearsal dinner, most parents of the groom know about this responsibility … but where do you begin?
 Melissa shares her advice:

 “Ask the couple what kind of rehearsal they want.
 We gave more money to my son who wanted a simple rehearsal, and less money for the son who wanted an elaborate one.
-Make sure to save money, since an elaborate rehearsal dinner can cost as much per plate as the wedding dinner, just less people.
+Make sure to budget for this, since an elaborate rehearsal dinner can cost as much per plate as the wedding dinner, but for fewer people.”

 It is also important to compile a guest list for the groom’s side of the family.
 First, ask the couple how many people you are allowed to invite, and start building from there.
-A helpful tip is to create this list on Excel and include mailing addresses which will save time later.
+A helpful tip is to create this list in a spreadsheet and include mailing addresses, which will save time later.

-Parents of the Groom may choose to cover reception music (DJ or live band), the bride’s bouquet, and/or honeymoon expenses as well.
-If possible, it is beneficial for both the bride and groom’s families to discuss finances early on in the engagement so everyone is on the same page.
+Parents of the groom may choose to cover reception music (DJ or live band), the bride’s bouquet, and/or honeymoon expenses as well.
+If possible, it is beneficial for both the bride’s and groom’s families to discuss finances early on in the engagement so everyone is on the same page.

-Aforementioned, many Mother’s (and Father’s) of the Groom want to be more involved than the traditional duties.
+As mentioned above, many mothers (and fathers) of the groom want to be more involved beyond the traditional duties.
 However, it can be tough to navigate these waters.
 How involved is too involved?
-Will I step on the Mother of the Bride’s toes?
+Will I step on the mother of the bride’s toes?
 Will I not be involved enough?
-Our Mother of the Groom shares that just being there for support is key.
+Our mother of the groom says that just being there for support is key.

 “Any time I have been invited to go dress shopping/menu tasting/flower arranging, etc., I arranged my schedule so I would be available.
 I realize that this is a special time for the bride and her mom, so I try not to give advice or impose.
 I definitely offer my help and let them know I am available.”

 And when two families join together to plan this monumental event, there is bound to be some awkwardness or tension.
-Melissa suggests overcoming this by focusing on the big picture, what a wedding is all about—cherishing time with each other.
+Melissa suggests overcoming this by focusing on the big picture and what a wedding is all about: cherishing time with each other.

 “The more opinions in wedding planning, the more contention can develop.
-So, I make sure to offer my help, and am just grateful for any time spent getting to know my future DIL and her family, but limit my opinions and do not ask to go with them.”
+I make sure to offer my help, but am just grateful for any time spent getting to know my future daughter-in-law and her family.
+I limit my opinions and give advice only when asked.”

-“Start early, don’t wait until they are engaged.
-We have 3 boys and our wedding fund is dry.”
+“Start early; don’t wait until they are engaged.
+We have three boys and our wedding fund has run dry.”

-After being the Mother of the Groom (or two) for over a year, she shares one last thing she wants other Mothers to know:
+After being the mother of the groom twice in a year, she shares one last thing she wants other mothers to know: